 Come to Ludwigshafen and explore it all yourself!

-In addition to the dynamic economy and high-caliber research and teaching, the region brings together history and culture with quality of life.
-Places of historical interest include Worms, the center of the Nibelungensage (ancient heraldic poem), Speyer, with the Kaiserdom cathedral, and the Hambacher Schloss, the birthplace of German democracy, to name just a few.
-The Pfälzer forest, picturesque wine villages, and the proximity to the Odenwald and Alsace enchant visitors with delightful landscapes, a Mediterranean-like climate, culinary delicacies, and a wide range of recreational activities.
+In addition to a dynamic economy and efficient research and teaching, the region combines history and culture with quality of life.
+Worms as the center of the Nibelungen saga, the imperial cathedral of Speyer and Hambach Castle as the birthplace of German democracy are just a few of the historical witnesses.
+The Palatinate Forest, the picturesque wine villages, the proximity to the Odenwald and Alsace attract visitors with their charming landscape, almost Mediterranean climate, culinary delights and high recreational value.

-Culturally, Ludwigshafen itself has much to offer.
-With the appointment of Hansgünther Heyme as director of the Pfalzbau Theater, the Ludwigshafen Festival was launched.
-Its popularity radiates far beyond the city limits.
-The nationally renowned Wilhelm-Hack-Museum features interesting visiting exhibitions, which regularly attract large audiences.
-The German Film Festival on the Parkinsel is one of the loveliest festivals in Germany.
-Ludwigshafen is also well ranked in competitive sports.
-Everyone knows the TSG 1899 Hoffenheim soccer club.
-In ice hockey, the German Hockey League (DEL) record holder Adler Mannheim celebrates home games in the SAP arena and the Rhein-Neckar Lions handball team plays in the first division of the national German league.
+Ludwigshafen itself also has a lot to offer culturally: With the appointment of Hansgünther Heyme as artistic director of the Theater im Pfalzbau, the Ludwigshafen Festival was launched, which radiates far beyond the city limits.
+The Wilhelm Hack Museum, which regularly attracts a large audience with its interesting temporary exhibitions, and the Festival of German Film on Park Island, which is considered the most beautiful festival in Germany, are also known throughout Germany.
+In the field of competitive sports, the Rhine-Neckar Metropolitan Region is also well positioned: Everyone knows TSG 1899 Hoffenheim, in ice hockey the DEL record champion Adler Mannheim celebrates its home games in the SAP Arena, and the handball players of the Rhein-Neckar Löwen show attractive handball in the first Bundesliga.

 Who is who in LU: The fact that Ludwigshafen is a good choice as a location and what diverse opportunities it offers is shown not least by the short films (see right-hand column) that the city institutions have made available to us .